matomatical/UoM-WAM-Spam/README.md

 ### Notification Options

-If you would like to use Pushbullet, install the `pushbullet.py` package: `pip install pushbullet.py`

 If you would like to use desktop notifications, install the `notify2` package: `pip install notify2`

 ### Common issues